Substance Abuse & Mental Health Disorders Among First Responders

 Once the problem has been identified, PTSD can be treated with intense therapy and sometimes medication.
 The more time that passes before treatment begins, the worse the effects of the disorder will be.
 Anxiety will increase, depression could occur, and the risks of substance abuse increase.
 By talking about PTSD and the fact that real people suffer from it, we can encourage others to get treatment for PTSD.

-There are many first responders who will not seek out the treatment they need for mental health disorders and substance abuse.
+There are many first responders who will not seek out the treatment they need for substance abuse and mental health disorders.
 It is important to create and maintain more programs designed specifically for firefighters, EMTs, or police officers.
 Because of the public’s view of these individuals as being able to handle anything, they need a place where they can receive healing among their own.
 Without outside pressures or expectations or embarrassments, a public safety worker can feel comfortable enough to be open about their feelings and experiences.
 Treatment is usually more effective for these individuals when they are going through it with others similar to them.

 As firefighters do, they continue to stick together.
 Many firefighters from around the country are on their way to NYC this weekend to support their fellow workers for this year’s anniversary.